 Paine's Creek Oysters are lovely cocktail oysters with a signature Cape flavor: briny, sweet, and clean.
-What makes them unique compared to other Cape Cod oysters, though, is their fresh salt water influence from Paine's Creek, the creek that runs through the farm which the oysters are named after.
-This fresh salt water influence gives the oysters an added flavor element that can be detected past the brine.
+What makes them unique compared to other Cape Cod oysters, though, is their freshwater influence from Paine's Creek, the creek that runs through the farm which the oysters are named after.
+This freshwater influence gives the oysters an added flavor element that can be detected past the brine.

 Availability: September through January

 Appearance: Cocktail, medium cup, white to brown shells

 Flavor: Clean brine with a sweet, citrus finish.

 Salinity: 3.0% - (3.5% is full oceanic salinity) Freshwater input of Quivet Creek affects salinity, and therefore flavor

 Tides: Large flushing tides averaging 8-10 feet